cvdlab/lar-cc/src/tex/boolean.tex

 The input objects are denoted in the remainder as $X_1$ and $X_2$, and their finite cell decompositions as $\Lambda_1$ and $\Lambda_1$.
 Our goal is to compute $X = X_1\, op\, X_2$, where $op \in \{\cup ,\cap , - ,\ominus \}$ or $\complement X$, based on a common decomposition $\Lambda = \Lambda_1\, op\, \Lambda_2$, with $\Lambda$ being a suitably fragmented decomposition of the X space.

 Of course, we aim to compute a minimal (in some sense) decomposition, making the best use of the LAR framework, based on CSR representation of sparse binary matrices and standard matrix algebra operations.
+However, in this first implementation of the chain approach to Boolean operations, we are satisfied with a solution using simplicial triangulations of input spaces.
+Future revisions of our algorithm will be based on more general cellular complexes.

 \subsection{User interface}